Airtable automation action: Send message in Slack

 @Mentioning Slack users

-@Mention using a user name
+@Mention using a Slack username

 To mention a Slack user in the body of a message you'll want to insert their name within brackets like the example below.
 Slack has its own documentation on this and it's worth pointing out that user names are different than display names.